Gigi Hadid Follows In Kendall Jenner’s Footsteps With This New Photo Shoot

 A post shared by Gigi Hadid (@gigihadid) on

-In an interview with WWD.com, Hadid said her passion from photography was inspired by her mom, Yolanda Hadid, who took pictures of her daughters throughout most of their childhood, long before they became supermodels.
+In an interview with WWD, Hadid said her passion from photography was inspired by her mom, Yolanda Hadid, who took pictures of her daughters throughout most of their childhood, long before they became supermodels.
 She also uses photography as a form of self-expression when she was younger along with riding horses competitively.

 “We were really competitive horseback riders, and so in between our classes or competition, I would just take my camera and shoot my friends and their horses.
 Then I started selling 8-by-10 prints, I had HadidPhotography.com that I built on this web site-building web site.
 And I, like, sold my photos of my friends’ horses.”